-\begin{rem} Note that the normalized eigenfunction $\eta^*$ in the statement of Theorem~\ref{thm:main} may not be unique.
-It follows that the set of measures $\Pi^*$ and the min-max problem in \eqref{min-max problem} may differ with our choice of $\eta^*$.
-In spite of this, we would like to emphasize the following: \begin{itemize} \item [(i)] No matter which $\eta^*$ we choose, the robust maximal asymptotic growth rate $\lambda^*$ stays the same. \item [(ii)] At the first glance, it may seem restrictive to work with $\Pi^*$.
-However, by the same calculation in \cite[Remark 2.2]{KR10}, we see that: no matter which $\eta^*$ we choose, $\Pi^*$ is large enough to contain all the probabilities in $\Pi$ under which $X$ is tight in $E$, and thus corresponds to those $\P\in\Pi$ such that $X$ is stable. \end{itemize} \end{rem}
+\upqed\end{pf} \begin{rem} Note that the normalized eigenfunction $\eta^*$ in the statement of Theorem~\ref{thmmain} may not be unique.
+It follows that the set of measures $\Pi^*$ and the min--max problem in (\ref{min-maxproblem}) may differ with our choice of $\eta^*$.
+In spite of this, we would like to emphasize the following: \begin{longlist}[(ii)] \item[(i)] No matter which $\eta^*$ we choose, the robust maximal asymptotic growth rate $\lambda^*$ stays the same. \item[(ii)] At the first glance, it may seem restrictive to work with $\Pi^*$.
+However, by the same calculation in~\cite{KR10}, Remark 2.2, we see that: no matter which $\eta^*$ we choose, $\Pi^*$ is large enough to contain all the probabilities in $\Pi$ under which $X$ is tight in~$E$, and thus corresponds to those $\P\in\Pi$ such that $X$ is stable. \end{longlist} \end{rem}